Zhangjing-alt/ThangkaVLM/README.md

 pip install -r requirements.txt
 ```

-The main experiments are based on **Qwen3-VL-8B-Instruct**.
-Please prepare the pretrained model weights separately before training.
+The main experiments use **Qwen3-VL-8B-Instruct** as the pretrained vision-language backbone.
+Pretrained model weights should be prepared separately.

 ---